High school standout and Division I college athlete Brooke Heyne describes her road to recovery after an injury.

 Heyne turned to her future coaches and athletic trainers and was eventually connected with me and the physical therapy team at OrthoNebraska.
 After meeting with Brooke, I recommended reconstructive surgery and a lengthy rehabilitation program.

 Early rehab was a challenge for someone as active as Brooke.
 Movement and activity were progressed slowly to allow for her ankle to heal while her ligaments became more stable in a walking boot.

 “Therapy for my ankle was hard in the beginning.
 I had therapy before for a knee meniscus injury, and that was simpler.
 I spent more time on a scooter and with crutches this go around,” she recalled.

 Once cleared to begin working outside of her walking boot, Brooke’s drive to return to her previous level took over.
 She was quickly able to begin more advanced activity, return to running, jumping and even some light volleyball drills.
 She displayed the type of work ethic that had gotten her to an elite level, focusing on rebuilding her flexibility, balance and strength for her return to volleyball.

 On her final day of therapy before leaving for Manhattan to begin the next chapter in her athletic career, she reflected, “I saw how important physical therapy was with my first injury.
 It enlightens you.
 You lose muscle so quickly.
 You have to work with someone with good people skills.
-Paul has been great to work with.
 I did therapy for my knee at another place and I like OrthoNebraska’s approach better.
 I like the one-on-one philosophy.”

 For more information on physical therapy or sports rehabilitation, or you can call (402) 609-1750.